heycyntacs/web-dev-assignment/frontend/README.md

    - Consistent design system using `cn()` utility for conditional classes

 2. **UI Components:**
-   - Radix UI primitives for accessible components
-   - Custom components built on top of Radix UI
+   - Custom components built on top of Shadcn and Radix UI
    - Consistent styling patterns across the application

 ### Authentication